tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2a-music_and_abstract_art-article-1.md

 Ostensibly a conversation between a joker and a thief, the first two verses remain confusing, even after decades of consideration.
 The only thing certain here is that the time stealing and kidding around is over.

+### The Threat

-Surely the next verse will reveal a specific threat!
+The third and last verse finally reveal a specific threat!

 ```
 All along the watchtower, princes kept the view